Poul Jørgensen (chemist)

-Poul Jørgensen (born 2 March 1944 in Silkeborg, Denmark) is professor of chemistry at the Department of Chemistry, Aarhus University (AU), Denmark and director of the qLEAP Center for Theoretical Chemistry at AU, which was established in April 2012.
+Poul Jørgensen (born 2 March 1944) is professor of chemistry at the Department of Chemistry, Aarhus University (AU), Denmark and director of the qLEAP Center for Theoretical Chemistry at AU, which was established in April 2012.

 Jørgensen has made seminal contributions to the field of electronic structure theory.
 He is also one of the main authors of the DALTON program and a member of the International Academy of Quantum Molecular Science.

 Research

 Jørgensen's list of peer-reviewed publications contains numerous self-contained articles which, in many cases, have become central sources within the field of electronic structure theory.
 His areas of research have been diverse and include work on: